MBTI Facts & Common Criticisms

 You've probably heard about the Myers-Briggs assessment, and perhaps have even read an article online that criticizes the MBTI assessment, which made you question the assessment and its validity.
 The purpose of the below is to help you answer some of the questions you might have about the MBTI tool by addressing some of the most common criticisms and misconceptions.

+A BRIEF LOOK BACKIn order to address the criticisms and misconceptions of the MBTI assessment, it’s helpful to understand the development of the assessment over time.
+The MBTI assessment has a history spanning more than 75 years, and for more than 40 years has been available for use and application by organizations, educational institutions, government agencies, MBTI practitioners, and individuals in order to understand and make constructive use of personality type differences.
+Today, the MBTI assessment is used in 115 countries, is available in 29 languages, has been used by 88 of the Fortune 100 within the past five years, and is taken by millions of people worldwide.
+The creation of today’s MBTI assessment is a complex and thorough endeavor: carefully developing items, gathering representative samples on which to test those items, analyzing items to ensure that they work for diverse samples of people, testing data for statistical integrity, and more.
+But the origin of the MBTI assessment stems from the work of Katharine Briggs (1875–1968), a lifelong writer and student of character analysis.
+Largely from reading biographies and studying the personalities of their subjects, Briggs created a framework for understanding personality type and developed her own system of typology around the time of World War I.1 In 1923, Swiss psychiatrist Carl Jung published his seminal work on personality types, Psychological Types, in English.2 Jung, long considered one of the founders of modern-day psychology, proposed a theory of personality types derived from his observations and research.
+After reading and studying Jung’s work, Briggs realized that it closely resembled her own framework but was much more developed.
+Briggs subsequently abandoned her framework and focused more fully on Jung’s theory of psychological types.
 During World War II, Briggs’s daughter Isabel Myers (1897–1980), long an admirer of her mother’s work, became interested in finding a way of making practical use of personality differences and thus began her quest to create a personality indicator.
 In 1943, the first version of the MBTI assessment was developed.3 Over the next decade, Myers continued to test forms of the assessment on over 5,000 medical students and 10,000 nurses.4 In 1957, Myers reached an agreement with Educational Testing Services (ETS) to publish the MBTI assessment for research purposes.
 In 1962, ETS published an updated form of the MBTI assessment and accompanying manual, again, primarily for research purposes.5 In 1975, Consulting Psychologists Press, Inc. (now CPP, Inc.), began publishing the MBTI assessment for practical use and application.
 Below is a timeline of the forms of the MBTI assessment published by CPP, Inc.

 COMMON MBTI TOOL CRITICISMS AND MISCONCEPTIONS